alyhxn/ui-components/guide/deep_guide_for_modules.md

 - We use CommonJS.
 Which consist of `require` keyword for importing external modules.
 - Furthermore, we use shadow DOM.
 - We handle all the element creation through JavaScript and try to maximize the use of template literals while creating HTML elements.
-- We try to keep the code modular by dividing the functionality into multiple functioned which are defined/placed always under the return statement of parent function and are used above, obviously.
+- We try to keep the code modular by dividing the functionality into multiple functioned which are defined/placed always under the return statement of super_node function and are used above, obviously.
 - Likewise, we don't use `btn.addEventListner()` syntax.
 Instead, we use `btn.onclick = onclick_function` etc.
 - We don't use JavaScript `classes` or `this` keyword.
 - We use a module called `STATE` for state management and persistent browser storage.
 I Will discuss it in detail in a bit.